kaputnikGo/kaputnikGo.github.io/acr.md

 In the test conducted, the device was kept stationary, the GPS location was spoofed to a random locale in the USA and the phonetic alphabet (alpha, bravo, charlie, ..., zulu) was spoken aloud.

-The recording of audio is initiated by the background running AlphonsoService which creates **tv.alphonso.audiocaptureservice.AudioCaptureService** that is in charge of the recording functions (acrMode is set to 2: SplitACR).
+The recording of audio is initiated by the background running AlphonsoService which creates **tv.alphonso.audiocaptureservice.AudioCaptureService** that is in charge of the recording functions (acrMode is set in the above XML file to 2: SplitACR).
 ```java
     public void startRecording() {
         this.mRecorderThread.startRecording(this.mCaptureInstance);